makerdao/dss-teleport/README.md

 * `requestMint(WormholeGUID calldata wormholeGUID, bytes calldata signatures, uint256 maxFee)` - callable only by the wormhole operator, requests `WormholeJoin` to mint DAI for the receiver of the wormhole provided required number of Oracle attestations are given

 **`WormholeJoin`**
 * `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFee)` - callable either by `WormholeOracleAuth` (fast path) or by `WormholeRouter` (slow path), mints and withdraws DAI from the wormhole.
-If debt ceiling is reached, partial amount will be withdrawn and anything pending can be withdrawn using `withdrawPending()` later
+If debt ceiling is reached, partial amount will be withdrawn and anything pending can be withdrawn using `mintPending()` later
-* `withdrawPending(WormholeGUID calldata wormholeGUID, uint256 maxFee)` - callable by wormhole operator, withdraws any pending DAI from a wormhole
+* `mintPending(WormholeGUID calldata wormholeGUID, uint256 maxFee)` - callable by wormhole operator, withdraws any pending DAI from a wormhole
 * `settle(bytes32 sourceDomain, uint256 batchedDaiToFlush)` - callable only by `WormhomeRouter`, settles DAI debt

 **`WormholeFees`**